blueswen/opentelemetry-apm/readme.md

    docker-compose up -d
    ```

-   This project includes FastAPI(Python) and Spring Boot(Java) to demonstrate the out-of-the-box ability of OpenTelemetry automatic instrumentation.
+   This project includes FastAPI(Python) and Spring Boot(Java) to demonstrate the out-of-the-box ability of OpenTelemetry zero-code instrumentation.
 Comment out the services you don't want to run in `docker-compose.yml`.

 2. Send requests with [siege](https://linux.die.net/man/1/siege) to the applications: